-Sometimes we think we don’t have enough, and sometimes we’re right about that.
-But maybe you just don’t have a true handle on your finances.
-The following seven tactics will help you get control of your cash — and quit stressing.
+The following tactics will help you get control of cash — and quit stressing.

 1. Follow the money

-According to the National Financial Capability Study by the FINRA Investor Education Foundation, 18 percent of U.S. residents spent more than their income in 2015 — and not on big-ticket items like new cars or houses.
-The survey of more than 25,000 U.S. adults for the study found 21 percent had past-due medical bills.
+According to the FINRA Investor Education Foundation, 19% of U.S. residents spend more than they earn — not counting big-ticket items like new cars or houses.
+And 23% have past-due medical bills.

 Do you have ever-increasing credit card balances and calls from collections agents?
 Super stressful!
-Fortunately, you can take steps to pull yourself out of the hole.
+Fortunately, you can make two quick changes to pull yourself out of the hole:

-Step 1: Track your spending.
-Use pen and paper or an app like PowerWallet.
-At the end of the month you might be startled to see how much money leaked away on impulse purchases or, yes, those doggoned lattes.
+- Track your spending: Use pen and paper or software like YNAB (short for “You Need A Budget”).
+At the end of the month, you might be startled to see how much money leaked away on impulse purchases or, yes, those doggone mocha lattes.

-Step 2: Make a budget.
-It doesn’t have to hurt!
-Try the 50/30/20 budget: No more than half of your after-tax income going toward “must-haves,” 30 percent for “wants,” and 20 percent for savings and debt repayment.
-Thus you would put basics like rent and utilities under “must-haves,” whereas concert tickets and weekend getaways would go under “wants.”
+- Make a budget: It doesn’t have to hurt!
+YNAB will walk you through the process.
+Or try the 50/30/20 budget: No more than half of your after-tax income goes toward needs, 30% toward wants and 20% for savings and debt repayment.

 2. Know what you owe